PLCoster/cs50ai-week5-traffic/README.md

 These were tested on some of the differently sized models specified above.
 Some observations from these models were:

 * Adding a 16 filter, 3x3 filter size convolutional layer to the tiny model (no hidden layers) increased training and testing accuracy to 99% and 96%.
-  * Increasing the number of filters only slightly increased the testing accuracy, while greatly increasing the time taken for training.
+  * Increasing the number of filters to 32 or 64 only slightly increased the testing accuracy, while greatly increasing the time taken for training.
 * Adding a 16-filter, 3x3 convolutional layer to the small-1 model does not help much - the small number of units in the hidden layer result in poor accuracy and high variance in results.
   * Increasing the number of filters for the small-1 appears to somewhat improve the accuracy during some training runs but the runs still suffered from high variance.
 * Adding a 16-filter, 3x3 convolutional layer to the large-1 model improved the training and testing accuracy to 99% and 96%.